DiamondLightSource/pymalcolm/docs/arch/messages.rst

 This message will ask the server to respond with a message every time the ``block`` (or ``endpoint`` of the ``block``) changes.
 If ``delta`` then the server will respond with a `Delta`_ message listing what has changed, otherwise it will respond with a `Update`_ message with the entire structure each time.
 The first message received will give the current value, and subsequent messages will be sent whenever it changes.
-It will receive an `Error`_ message if the ``block`` or ``endpoint`` don't exist.
+It will receive an `Error`_ message if the ``block`` or ``endpoint`` don't exist, or if the Block or substructure of the Block disappears while the subscription is active.
 When `Unsubscribe`_ is called with the same id, a `Return`_ message will be received on that id with no value.

 Dictionary with members: